m3db/m3/docs/index.md

 * Distributed hybrid in-memory and disk time series storage
 * Cluster management built on top of [etcd][etcd]
 * M3TSZ float64 compression inspired by Gorilla TSZ compression
+* Arbitrary time precision down to nanosecond precision with the ability to switch precision with any write
 * Configurable out of order writes

 ## Current Limitations